Shaina Munin

 About Me

-I am a fifth year PhD student in Social and Personality Psychology at UT Austin, working with Dr. Jennifer Beer.
+I am a fourth year PhD student in Social and Personality Psychology at UT Austin, working with Dr. Jennifer Beer.

 I completed my Bachelor's degree in Neuroscience and Psychology at Johns Hopkins University, working with Dr. Howard Egeth to study the effects of aversive emotional distractors on attention.